sanjana-halli/resume-analyzer/README.md

 </div>

 ## ✨ Core Features
-**-Flexible Input Methods:** Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.
+**- Flexible Input Methods:** Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.

-**-Intelligent Skill Extraction:** The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.
+**- Intelligent Skill Extraction:** The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.

-**-Interactive Skill Confirmation:** Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.
+**- Interactive Skill Confirmation:** Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.

-**-Multi-Layered Scoring:** The application calculates three distinct match scores:
+**- Multi-Layered Scoring:** The application calculates three distinct match scores:

     **1. vs. Job Description:** A direct comparison of your skills against the specific job ad.

     **2. vs. Job Field:** A comparison against the standard, expected skills for a selected career path (e.g., "Software Engineer," "Data Analyst").

     **3. Best Career Match:** An analysis of your skills against all defined job fields to recommend the career path you are most qualified for.

-## Detailed & Actionable Feedback:
+### Detailed & Actionable Feedback:

 - Identifies "critical" missing skills by analyzing their frequency in the job description.